AndryRafam/NeptuneCrypt/README.md

 NeptuneCrypt is a lightweight CLI encryption (decryption) software using XChaCha20Poly1305, Aes256-gcm as ciphers; XChaCha-Aes for cascade cipher (xchacha over aes) and SHA256 as hash key derivation function.

-This V1 version encrypts files only, including compressed files such as .7z, .zip, .tar, .rar etc and uses XChaCha as cipher.
+This V1 version encrypts files and folders using simple encryption only.
+The software was built with C++ (std=23) and CryptoPP: https://github.com/weidai11/cryptopp

 <h2 align="left"> Tools and Requierments for building </h2>